Not sure what to do this New Year's Eve in New York City? Check out the options right here in Brooklyn.

 in New York City.

 Open from 9:30 A.M. until 5 P.M., this cute children's museum has a special New Year's Eve program for children age 5 and older.
-It's called Happy New Year and there are programs at 11:30, for 5 and under.
-There's also a Nicholas Day program at 2:30, for 4 and up.
-Contribute to the New Year’s Wish Mural; kids can decorate their own festive hats and noisemakers to ring in 2013.
+It's called Happy New Year and there are programs throughout the day to explain to little kids that 2014 is about to begin!

 On the other hand, it's so appealing to stay local on New Year's Eve.
 And why not?
 Brooklyn's got neighborhoods to be proud of.
 So head toward your local sports bar (or one with a big TV), meet some new people, and watch the freezing throngs count down to midnight in Times Square — while you're sitting inside, comfy and warm.